Janavind/My_alu_xor/README.md

 Refer to [README](docs/source/quickstart.rst) for a quick start of how to use caravel_user_project

-Refer to [README](docs/source/index.rst) for this sample project documentation.
+Refer to [README](docs/source/index.rst) for the sample project documentation.